 The Chimney Sweep’s Clothing

 In days past, the dark clothing of the chimney sweep made sense.
 Their job sends them crawling into dark and dirty spaces.
-But the dark clothing and soot on the face caused people to associate them with magical powers over spirits and demons.
-If someone could keep the homes and community safe from the catastrophe of fire… they must be magical!
+However, the dark clothing and soot on the face caused people to associate them with magical powers over spirits and demons.
+If someone could keep the homes and community safe from the catastrophe of fire, they must be magical!
 In years past, rumors swirled that the sweeps possessed magical powers over demons.
-(On the other hand, because of their access to private spaces, they were considered spies.
-They could see, and were expected to report irregularities when it came to reporting taxes).
+(On the other hand, because of their access to private spaces, they were also considered spies.
+They could see and were expected to report irregularities, especially when it came to reporting taxes).

 And the Top Hat?
-According to legend… Frederick II of Prussia granted the privilege to Chimney Sweeps to wear the Top Hat because it was a special job, and they were considered “royal servants”.
-Today, the custom continues and many Schornteinfeger continue to wear the Zylinder… at least on formal occasions.
+According to legend, Frederick II of Prussia granted chimney sweeps the privilege of wearing the Top Hat because it was a special job, and they were considered “royal servants.”
+Today, the custom continues, and many Schornteinfeger continue to wear the Zylinder… at least on formal occasions.

 The Lucky German Chimney Sweep